mwdossantos/regal-dev/README.md

 #### 4. Creating clickable mockups

->As you may have noticed, we have finished the "first" part of the **development phase**.
+>As you may have noticed, we have now finished the "first" part of the **development phase**.
 Now that we have actually made the redesign we are ready to start building it.

 #### 5. Set up of the GitHub repository and main project hierarchy